Living Well With a Stoma

 • Uncommon familial disorders

-• Neurological disorders where toileting is affected
+• Neurological disorders affecting toileting

 How Long Does a Person Have a Stoma For?